jsdclxvi/Reforestation/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.